WHAT WE OVERCOME

 Copyright © by Freedom Tracks Music ASCAP

-No part of this material may be reproduced or utilized in any form or by any means, electronic or mechanical, including printing, photocopying, recording or by any information storage or retrieval system, without permission in writing from the publisher and signed by the author.
-Inquiries: Freedom Tracks Music ~ Records, 292 Trails Circle, Nashville, TN 37214 or requested via eMail.
+No part of this material may be reproduced or utilized in any form or by any means, electronic or mechanical, including printing, photocopying, recording or by any information storage or retrieval system, without permission in writing from publisher.
+Inquiries: Freedom Tracks Records.
 Essays entitled Revolution and Revolution -- Side B are open copyright and may be reproduced or utilized as often as one likes.